-Cancellations are due by 8am the day of the reservation.
-Any reservation cancelled after 8am or not kept at all (no shows) will be charged the hourly rate for the time reserved or \$5.00, whichever is greater.
+Cancellations are due by 9am the day of the reservation.
+Any reservation cancelled after 9am or not kept at all (no shows) will be charged a \$10.00 no show fee.

-The standard Army-wide hourly care rate is \$4.00 per hour per child regardless of Total Family Income.
+The standard Army-wide hourly care rate is \$5.00 per hour per child regardless of Total Family Income.
 Payment is due the same day when the child is picked up; no credit will be extended.
 Families can also pay in advance of services.
 Multiple child reductions do not apply to hourly care.